 - How To Use Find a Ride Florida in Three Easy Steps is a YouTube video to learn how to use Find a Ride.

-If you are a provider that provides transportation services that are not shown on the website, please contact the University of Florida, Institute for Mobility, Activity, and Participation.
+If you are a provider that provides transportation services that are not shown on the website, please contact the University of Florida’s Institute for Driving, Activity, Participation, and Technology (I-DAPT).

 The Florida Commission for the Transportation Disadvantaged is an independent commission within the FDOT that ensures availability of efficient, cost-effective, and quality transportation services for transportation disadvantaged persons.
 You can find a listing of Community Transportation Coordinators (CTC) for each county on their website.

 Travel training is typically a one-on-one individualized instructional intervention to train someone who needs assistance learning to travel safely and independently on public transportation.
 This need may arise from acute or chronic medical conditions, driving cessation, loss of a spouse who was the transportation provider, moving to a new community, and/or from never having had the need to learn the system.